i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 > **Key Takeaway:** The OR gate outputs 1 if at least one input is 1.
 It’s how we express “either/or” logic in hardware and software.

-![OR Gate in CircuitVerse](./images/OR-gate_circuitverse.png) *Figure: The OR gate as shown in CircuitVerse.*
+![OR Gate in CircuitVerse](./images/OR-gate_circuitverse.png) *Figure: The abstract symbol for the OR gate (left) and its function in a basic circuit (right), taking two inputs A and B and producing an output Y that is active if at least one input is active.*

 -   **Formal Definition:** The OR gate performs **Disjunction**.
 Think of it as the optimistic gate—it checks if *at least one* of its inputs is True.
 -   **Symbols:** `A ∨ B` (logic), `A || B` (programming).